-- (SOFI)/SelfReflection form (#20669) will be completed.
-The original will be uploaded to the student's file in the database and a copy will be given to the student. - If a third clinical tardiness and/or unpreparedness occurs, the faculty will send the student off the unit and mark them absent for the day.
-Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
+· Clinical unpreparedness is defined as being unable to provide safe competent care determined by your clinical faculty.
+If a student is unprepared for clinical, faculty will address this unpreparedness by meeting with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
 This counseling event will be documented in Sonis and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
 The original will be uploaded to the student's file in the database and a copy will be given to the student.